The Provence region

 - The Montmajour Abbey

-- The panoramic view from Eygalières over the surroundings
+- The panoramic view of Eygalières over the surrounding area

-- Tarascon, in the footsteps of Tartarin and the Tarasque, the castle of King René.
+- Tarascon, following in the footsteps of Tartarin and the Tarasque, King René's castle.

 - Arles, its arenas, the Van Gogh Museum

-- the Camargue, its wild landscapes, its flamingos
+- The Camargue, its wild landscapes, its pink flamingos

-- Saintes-Maries de la Mer, its festivals and traditions (feria, abrivado, corrida)
+- Les Saintes-Maries-de-la-Mer, its festivals and traditions (feria, abrivado, bullfighting)

 - Nîmes and the majesty of its Roman monuments

-- Pont du Gard at the mouth of the Gardon gorges
+- The Pont du Gard at the mouth of the Gardon gorges

-- Sault, land of lavender and the gorges of the Nesque
+- Sault, land of lavender and the Gorges de la Nesque

-- the villages of the Luberon, the Vaucluse mountains and Mont Ventoux
+- The villages of the Luberon, the Vaucluse mountains, and Mount Ventoux

-- Uzès, its Tuscan landscapes, and its typical market on Saturday
+- Uzès, its Tuscan-like landscapes, and its typical Saturday market

 - Orange, its ancient theater and its triumphal arch